-Maples — of which there are around 100 species — can grow to up to 100 feet (30 m) in height but some species can reach no less than 150 feet (45 m).
-Maple trees can grow to be 150 years old.
+Maples — of which there are around 100 species — can grow to up to 30m in height, but some species can reach no less than 45m and can live for 150 years.
 The leaves are large and pointed.
 The flowers, which are rich in nectar, are small and sit in bunches.
-The fruit is what is known as a schizocarp; consisting of two winged smaller fruits, each containing a seed.
-These wing-like fruits are known as “Maple keys”.
+The fruit is known as a schizocarp; consisting of two winged smaller fruits, each containing a seed.
+These wing-like fruits are known as ‘maple keys’.
 Children often like to play with them as they spin when they fall.
-This is why they are nicknamed “helicopters”.
-When they fall the wind carries them some distance away from the mother tree thanks to the aerodynamic properties of the fruit.
+This is why they’re nicknamed ‘helicopters’.
+When they fall, the wind carries them some distance away from the mother tree, thanks to the aerodynamic properties of the fruit.

 The perfect pairing with pancakes

-Maple syrup goes well with pancakes.
-The syrup is made by evaporating the sap from certain Maple species, mainly from the Sugar Maple.
-This is also the Maple that Kährs uses for its flooring.
+Maple syrup is the perfect complement to pancakes.
+The syrup is made by evaporating the sap from certain maple species, mainly from the sugar maple.
+This is the same species of maple that Kährs uses for its flooring.